Master of Science in Construction Management (M.S.)

 The major goals of the CM graduate degrees are:

 - To prepare students to manage various project management functions of complex construction projects.

 Programs vary with individual students, but generally consist of courses from construction management, civil engineering, interior design, landscape architecture, urban & regional planning, accounting, management, labor and industrial relations, resource development, statistics or education.

 Students may also work directly with one or more faculty members on an independent basis to cover material that is not available through a regular course.
-Students in the graduate program will have opportunities to focus on topics including:
+Students in the graduate program will have opportunities to focus on topics including, but not limited to:

-- Sustainable and Energy Efficient Design and Construction.
+- Sustainable and Energy Efficient Design, Construction & Building Operations

 - Integrative Project Delivery Practices and Methods